yamiou/astra/samples-aux/README.txt

 What's New
 ==========

-v0.2.1 2015/07/04 Updated Android and Windows app for new sensor USB IDs.
+v0.2.1 2015/07/06 Updated Android and Windows drivers for new sensor USB IDs.
+Add Android test app .apk.

 v0.2.0 2015/07/03 First version ready for external use.